ravi0991/90DaysOfDevOps/2026/day-29/day-29-docker-basics.md

 ## Task 1: What is Docker?

 ### What is a Container?
+Why do we need them?
 A container is a lightweight, portable unit that packages an application with its dependencies.
+We need containers because Containers package an application with its dependencies to ensure consistent, fast, and portable deployment across environments while using fewer resources than virtual machines

 ### Containers vs Virtual Machines
 - Containers share OS kernel (lightweight)